antoniofull/antoniofullone.com/src/_posts/2018-01-08-order-by-date-with-moment/index.md

 title: Sort an array of objects by date using moment
 date: 2018-01-07 17:25:00
 categories: writing
+introduction: 'quick tip on how to sort an array by date, using momentjs'
 ---

 Sorting and ordering an array is quite easy, just use `array.sort` and pass the function which returns the difference.
 For instance: